Roman funerary practices: House tombs, Columbaria and mausoleums

 The smallest "house tombs" were box-like, masonry structures with perpendicular walls, low-roofed but submerged some feet below ground level and on the inside, high enough to stand in.
 The walls afforded opportunities for decoration, including small wall-paintings, reliefs and mosaic walls and floors; extra floors could be added at need, above or below ground-level, to contain additional cremation urns, or inhumation burials.
-In some cases, mosaic floors within house tombs were carefully removed, an additional corpse interred, then the mosaic repaired and the whole resealed, with a "feeding tube" set into the mosaic to provide for the new interrment.
-Most tombs were at least partly underground, with internal steps from their door, leading downwards into the tomb's interior.
-Some had a lobby and several large rooms within, to store any paraphernalia required for memorial ceremonies and feasts.
+In some cases, mosaic floors within house tombs were carefully removed, an additional corpse interred, then the mosaic repaired and the whole resealed, with a "feeding tube" set into the mosaic to provide for the new interment.
+Some tombs had an entrance lobby and several rooms to store paraphernalia for memorial ceremonies and feasts.

 Wealthy, prominent families built large, sometimes enormous, mausoleums.
 The Castel Sant'Angelo by the Vatican, originally the mausoleum of Hadrian, is the best preserved, as it was converted to a fortress.
 The family Tomb of the Scipios was in an aristocratic cemetery, and in use from the 3rd century BC to the 1st century AD.
 A grand mausoleum might include surrounding flower gardens, groves, vineyards and orchards as a source of extra income, reception rooms and kitchens for family visits and feasts.
 Some had small cottages built to house permanent gardeners and caretakers, employed to maintain the tomb complex, prevent thefts (especially of food and drink left there for the deceased), evict any indigent homeless, and protect the dead from disturbance and harm.
 The bodies of the wealthy deceased were usually inhumed within sarcophagi, but some mausolea include cremation urns.
 Some late examples combine Christian and traditional "pagan" styles of burial.
-Many large mausoleums contained indoor crematoria and banks of small, dovecote-like open niches - columbaria - for multiple cremation-urn burials, apparently following a model provided by Etruscan tomb architecture.
+Many large mausoleums contained indoor crematoria and banks of small, dovecote-like open niches – columbaria – for multiple cremation-urn burials, apparently following a model provided by Etruscan tomb architecture.
 They were presumably reserved for lower-status family members, or for slaves, freedmen and other dependents.
 Larger rectangular niches were used for inhumation burials.

 The roads from cities were lined with smaller mausolea, such as the Tombs of Via Latina, along the Appian Way.
 The Tomb of Eurysaces the Baker is a famous and originally very ostentatious tomb in a prime spot just outside Rome's Porta Maggiore, erected for a rich freedman baker around 50–20 BC.
 The tombs at Petra, in the far east of the Empire are cut into cliffs, some with elaborate facades in the Hellenised "baroque" style of the Imperial period.